-2. The Parties' submissions
+2. The Parties' Submissions

-- 38. The Panel deems that the complainants allege a violation of Article 2 of the ECHR through the lack of an adequate criminal investigation into the disappearance of her husband. - 39.
-The SRSG argues that, in general, when considering whether UNMIK has satisfied its procedural obligations under Article 2 of the ECHR, the Panel must take into consideration the special circumstances in Kosovo at the time.
-This was especially the case in the initial stage of its deployment, the period during which Mr Ljubiša Grković's disappearance occurred. - 40.
-The SRSG further observes that when determining applications under Article 2, consideration must be given to not imposing an impossible or disproportionate burden on UNMIK.
+- 58. The complainants in substance allege a violation concerning the lack of an adequate criminal investigation into the abduction and disappearance of Mr Stanoje Ljušić.
+The complainants also state that they were not informed as to whether an investigation was conducted and what the outcome was. - 59.
+In his comments on the merits the SRSG observes that when determining applications under Article 2 consideration must be given to not imposing an impossible or disproportionate burden on UNMIK.
 In this regard, the SRSG recalls the judgment of 15 February 2011 rendered by the European Court of Human Rights in the case Palić v.
 Bosnia and Herzegovina, stating at paragraph 70: